 You will often see weightlifters and powerlifters wearing multiple pieces of gear, including straps, knee sleeves, braces, and belts.
 Gear is popular in the sport and comes in many different varieties and types to fit a person’s body and preference.
 A weightlifting belt is secured around a person’s waist, most commonly with velcro or metal closure to hold it in place.
 Some belts have ‘locking devices’ – these are commonly used by powerlifters who are moving large amounts of weight over a distance so the belt doesn’t slip off due to the strain that is placed upon it.

-Create Your Own Natural ‘Weightlifting Belt’ By Bulletproofing Your Core!
+Create Your Own Natural ‘Weightlifting Belt’ With Our Fitness Program!

 Weightlifting Belts and Exercise: What Are The Effects On Muscular Activity?